konstellation-io/kdl-project-template/README.md

 `PYTHONPATH=lab python {filename.py}`.

 **On Github Actions:**
-To be able to run imports from the `lib` directory on Github Actions, you may add it to PYTHONPATH in [github_actions_pipeline.yml](.github/workflows/github_actions_pipeline.yml) as indicated:
+To be able to run imports from the `lib` directory on Github Actions, you may add it to PYTHONPATH in your [github workflows](.github/workflows) as indicated:

 ```yaml
 env:
   PYTHONPATH:  ${{ github.workspace }}
 ```

 `github.workspace` is the root on the github runner that the repository is cloned to, which includes `lib`.
 This then allows importing library functions directly from the Python script that is being executed on the runner, for instance:

 ```python